On the role of Allee effect and mass migration in survival and extinction of a species: Model IV: Ecological equilibrium

-where $c:\mathbb{N}\to \mathbb{R}^+$ is a non-increasing function and $P=(p(x,y))_{x,y \in X}$ is a stochastic matrix such that $p(x,y)>0$ only if $x\sim y$.
-The idea is that some restrictions on branching random walks birth rates, given by the non-increasing function $c(\cdot)$ of the number of individuals, provide survival within nonexploding populations.
-In particular, one interesting consequence of \cite[Proposition 1.1]{cf:Bertacchi} is that one can find a function $c$ such that the process survives but $\limsup_{t\to \infty}\mathbb{E}^{\eta_0}(\eta_t(x))<\infty$ uniformly for any bounded $\eta_0 \in \Omega$ and $x\in X$.\\ We show that a similar mechanism leads to a similar conclusion on different systems.
-Instead of taking births on neighboring sites as in \cite{cf:Bertacchi}, we consider a non-increasing birth rate in the same local population but we add migrations when the number of individuals is larger than a fixed value $N$.
-This means that the restriction on birth rate does not change the migration rate: this is not the case for the restrained branching random walk, where births in a new site (which play the same role as migrations in Model IV) depend on the local population density.
+We show that a similar mechanism leads to a similar conclusion on different systems.
+Instead of taking births on neighboring sites as in \cite{cfBertacchi}, we consider a nonincreasing birth rate in the same local population, but we add migrations when the number of individuals is larger than a fixed value~$N$.
+This means that the restriction on birth rate does not change the migration rate: this is not the case for the restrained branching random walk, where births in a new site (which play the same role as migrations in Model~IV) depend on the local population density.

 We suppose that in our environment there is no maximal population size as in previous models, and the birth rate is always positive.
-We also assume that, when the population size is larger than $N$, the death rate increases faster than the birth rate, hence the growth rate is negative.\\ In order to simplify notation and proofs, we work on a modification of Model I. Namely, given positive real values $\phi$, $\widetilde{\phi}$, we take the following transitions, for each $x \in S$, $y \in S$, $x\sim y$,
+We also assume that, when the population size is larger than $N$, the death rate increases faster than the birth rate, hence the growth rate is negative.

+In order to simplify notation and proofs, we work on a modification of Model I. Namely, given positive real values $\phi$, $\widetilde{\phi}$, we take the following transitions, for each $x \in S$, $y \in S$, $x\sim y$:

-This means that when the population size $\eta_t(x)$ is larger than $N$ the death rate $\widetilde{\phi}\eta_t(x)$ is larger than the birth rate $\eta_t(x)$.
-A migration is allowed from a site with more than $N$ individuals to a site with less than $N$ individuals.
-Since we are working without any a priori bound, we refer to construction techniques in non compact cases and we restrict the state space to $\widetilde{\Omega}\subseteq \Omega$ (See \cite[Chapter $13$]{cf:Chenbook}), where
+This means that when the population size $\eta_t(x)$ is larger than $N$, and the death rate $\widetilde{\phi}\eta_t(x)$ is larger than the birth rate $\eta_t(x)$.
+A migration is allowed from a site with more than $N$ individuals to a site with less than~$N$ individuals.
+Since we are working without any a priori bound, we refer to construction techniques in noncompact cases, and we restrict the state space to $\widetilde{\Omega}\subseteq\Omega$ (see \cite{cfChenbook}, Chapter~13), where

+and $(\alpha(x))_{x \in\mathbb{Z}^d}$ is a positive sequence such that $\sum_{x\in\mathbb{Z}^d}\alpha(x)<\infty$.
+Sufficient conditions for existence and uniqueness of the process given in \cite{cfChenbook}, Chapter~13, are satisfied: \begin{lemma} There exists a unique Markov process with state space $\widetilde{\Omega }$, generator (\ref{generator}) and rates (\ref{rates4}). \end{lemma}